TMSapphir/TMSapphir/README.md

 <!--
-For now I'm using only the notepad standard and the IDLE.
+For now I'm using only the notepad standard and the IDLE standard.
 Yeah... the ASCII drawing is made totaly in notepad.
 I'm stupid?
 Maybe...maybe...
 -->

 ##  🎧 MyCodingVibe: What i listen when i code